 Why should you read this book?
 In this book, you’ll learn what is missing from most digital transformation projects: excellent leadership.
 This book is a practical guide for business executives, C-suite leaders, and digital transformation leaders as they implement digital transformation.

-This book provides insights in how to convert digital transformation and innovation into a lucrative investment for increased return on investment (ROI), how to create efficient environments that promote business innovation and disruption, and how to develop your vision for your business.
+This author provides insights in how to convert digital transformation and innovation into a lucrative investment for increased return on investment (ROI), how to create efficient environments that promote business innovation and disruption, and how to develop your vision for your business.
 This book shows you how to truly become a digital transformation guide at your organization and gives us all a roadmap for digital transformation success.

 What digital transformation books would you add to this list?